| trtranslation filter | Command |

 sequences for non-printing characters, in the manner of C character

-c2This represents all characters between characters c1 and
+-c2This represents all characters between characters c1 and

 c2 (in the current locale's collating sequence) including the end

-represents all the lowercase letters
+values.
+For example, a-z represents all the lowercase letters

-in the POSIX locale while A-Z
+in the POSIX locale while A-Z represents all that locale's

 uppercase letters.
 One way to convert lowercase and uppercase is with the